Rolisteam/DiceParser/HelpMe.md

 To switch the operator to act in **One Of Them** method you must add ```.``` character as compare method position.
 To switch the operator to act in **On Scalar** method you must add ```:``` character as compare method position.

+If you plan to use if operator to display text message.
+You must surround text with ```"```.
+Example available below.

 ## example: